 Market price: the vendor threw these in for free

-The shiitake mushroom is globally recognized as a cultivated mushroom, but it also grows wild in Yunnan province and parts of Japan and Korea.
+The shiitake mushroom is now globally eaten and known as a cultivated mushroom, but it also grows wild in Yunnan province and parts of Japan and Korea.
 This variety is umbrella-shaped with a yellowish cap and cream-colored gills.

 Eating notes: Very slippery, with a softer cap than I was expecting.
 The stem is a lot tougher than cultivated shiitake and the flavor is more delicate.